SoftwareAG/c8y-docs/src/documents/guides/web/introduction.html.md

 * [Tab plugins](/guides/tab-plugin)
 * [Widget plugins](/guides/widget-plugin)

-Although an overview of the concepts of applications and plugins will be provided in this chapter, we recommend to take a look at the basic concept of Cumulocity applications described in [Developing applications](/guides/concepts/applications) before.
+Although an overview of the concepts of applications and plugins will be provided in this chapter, we recommend to take a look at the basic concept of Cumulocity applications described in [Developing applications](/guides/concepts/applications).

 ## <a name="concepts"></a>Concepts
 Before building an application or plugin, it is important to understand what exactly applications and plugins are.
 In this context, applications are based on the Cumulocity UI framework and make up the Cumulocity UI.
 By default, the Cumulocity UI consists of three core applications, namely "Device Management", "Administration" and "Cockpit".
 In turn, applications consist of plugins.
 A plugin represents any functionality you would like to add to an application.
 With a plugin, you can: